 Known for their red brick facades, grand interiors and for largely being situated in some of London’s most sought after postcode areas; they remain popular places to live.

-Wealthy individuals did not traditionally inhabit flats, they would reside in houses instead but after the revolution there was a huge increase in the population meaning houses were more difficult to obtain.
+Wealthy individuals did not traditionally inhabit flats, they would reside in houses instead but after the revolution, there was a huge increase in the population meaning houses were more difficult to obtain.

 Whilst flats were not viewed as appropriate housing to the wealthy, developers saw the opportunity in the huge demand for pied-à-terre in London and as there was scarce land available in the most desirable postcode areas, that demand was not being met.

-The Victorians were very focused on the location of a property when considering it as a place to live, and whilst London has changed considerably since mansion blocks were originally built they still remain to be in highly desirable central London locations and well connected suburbs.
+The Victorians were very focused on the location of a property when considering it as a place to live, and whilst London has changed considerably since mansion blocks were originally built they still remain to be in highly desirable central London locations and well-connected suburbs.

-Not only are mansion blocks often found in convenient and well connected locations they are usually within well-established areas which are deemed to be a safer investment.
+Not only are mansion blocks often found in the most convenient and well-connected locations they are usually within well-established areas which are deemed to be a safer investment.

-In Battersea, opposite Battersea Park, Prince of Wales Drive is a particular desirable place to live.
-In Chiswick there are several mansion blocks within a few minutes’ walk of Turnham Green underground station such as Bedford Park Mansions and Sydney House.
+In Battersea, opposite Battersea Park, Prince of Wales Drive is a particularly desirable place to live.
+In Chiswick, there are several mansion blocks within a few minutes’ walk of Turnham Green underground station such as Bedford Park Mansions and Sydney House.